zabaras/deep-turbulence/docs/source/start.rst

     node (not multiple CPU) which can be controlled through ``--n_gpu`` and ``--parallel`` options.
     Support is not provided for debugging GPU memory or parallel issues.

-4. Running Pre-trained Models
+5. Running Pre-trained Models
 -----------------------------
 Alternatively, you can skip the training and simply run a pre-trained models.
 Two programs for running pre-trained models can be found in the ``examples`` folder.
-The pre-trained models for each numerical example are found on the Zenodo data repository.
+The pre-trained models for each numerical example are found on the `Zenodo data repository <https://doi.org/10.5281/zenodo.4311698>`_.
 Once downloaded, these files should be simply placed in the examples directory.

 .. warning::